ironhack-labs/lab-jquery-ten-seconds-math-game/README.md

 ## Fourth Iteration: Spicing up the game

-The app shows the user when the answer is wrong but what about congrat him when the answer is right?
+The app shows the user when the answer is wrong but what about congratulating them when the answer is right?

-We are going to create a function that will pop up a coin image and play a sound when the answer is right
+We are going to create a function that will show a pop up with a coin image and play a sound when the answer is right.

 ### Popping up the coin